 You Can and You Will by Joel Osteen

 One of the most transformative books for my mind.
 I read You Can and You Will, while I was interviewing for a new job.
 When you’re in such a vulnerable position, you immediately want to be hard on your self.
-You want to tell youself, you will never make it and that you will mess up during the interview.
+You want to tell yourself, you will never make it and that you will mess up during the interview.
 You say a bunch of things to yourself so you won’t be disappointed when the rejection email comes through.
-However Joel wouldn’t allow me to do that.
+However, Joel wouldn’t allow me to do that.
 This book encouraged me.
 It helped me to realize that I have to think positive and change my outlook on life.
 Good things will happen to me.
-In fact he encourages you to say that every morning “Today something great will happen to me” and it’s that type of upbeat positivity that has changed my life.
+In fact, he encourages you to say that every morning “Today something great will happen to me” and it’s that type of upbeat positivity that has changed my life.
 I don’t have to be miserable like everyone else.
 I don’t have to think negatively.
 I want amazing things to happen in my life and because I believe it will…it will.
 I encourage everyone to pick up a copy of this book.
 It will change you for the better.

 Destiny by T.D Jakes

-Destiny by T.D Jakes was good but not earth shattering great.
+Destiny by T.D Jakes was good but not earth-shattering great.
 I think listening to his sermons every Sunday was more transformative for my 2016.
 One thing this book made me realize is how your ego could get in the way of destiny.
 When we’ve been hurt by someone, we can’t forgive them because our ego won’t allow it, but we have to.
 I was also amazed when a powerhouse like Corretta Scott King revealed that her destiny was being the wife of Dr. Martin Luther King Jr. It made me realize that sometimes our destines have nothing to do with us, but how we can impact and help others.
 I really enjoyed the stories in this book and the different way it made me look at destiny.
 Not all of us will be huge superstars and that’s ok.
 Getting to your destiny is a process but we have to remain faithful through it.

 Colliding with Destiny by Sarah Jakes

-Colliding with Destiny dissects the bible story of Ruth, which some believe is about love, but Sarah characterizes it as a story about Destiny and Purpose.
+Colliding with Destiny dissects the bible story of Ruth, which some believe is about love, but Sarah Jakes characterizes it as a story about destiny and Purpose.
 She takes the book of Ruth and intertwines it with her own personal stories.
 It was important for me to read this book because I am constantly on the search for purpose and what this book showed me was that having integrity, humbling your self in rough times, keeping faith, and always looking to God will eventually allow God to do a work in you, leading you to his plan for your life.
 In Ruth’s case it was her Boaz, a man that was equally upright and equally yoked with Ruth.
 At the heart of the story is a beautiful love that was ignited as a result of loss and pain, but God abundantly restored everything that the devil tried to take from Ruth.

 Negroland by Margo Jefferson

 Eh!
 It wasn’t the best memoir I read this year, but it served its purpose in teaching me about the life of elite blacks or as they refer to themselves the third race.
-Margot Jefferson is raised privileged all her life during the 1950s but learns that money and class does not erase your blackness in the eyes of whites during the civil rights era.
+Margot Jefferson has been raised privileged all her life during the 1950s but learns that money and class do not erase your blackness in the eyes of whites during the civil rights era.
 She takes us on a journey through her childhood, sharing experiences about her awkward but funny habits and we follow her into adulthood as she becomes more conscious of race and advocates against the injustices of her people.
-I learned a little more about the origins of Jack and Jill and organizations like it so the upper class blacks could network with one another.
+I learned a little more about the origins of Jack and Jill and organizations like it so the upper-class blacks could network with one another.
 I still wasn’t moved by it.
 Maybe it was a bit pretentious for me.
 Maybe it was because I couldn’t relate.